yeisik/respiratory_infection_prediction/README.md

 - - - Please choice LR,KNN or XGB for SC-1 and SC-2.
 - - - For SC-3 Lasso, ElasticNet or GradientR should be selected.

 - --useHyperParameters, If True, models will use pre-optimized hyper-parameters for each algorithm/experiment and timepoint.
 Hyperparameters are stored in ".optimum" files under the folder "optimum_hyperparams".
 According approach (AF,STPE, AF_VM, STPE_VM, AF_FS or AF_STPE) optimum hyper-parameters will be applied automatically during training process.
 This options not apply "hyper-parameter optimization".
 Its only for to use pre-optimized parameters.
+To apply hyper-parameter optimization from 	scratch, plaese use `--useHyperParameters` option.

-- --useHyperParameters, If True, models will apply hyper-parameter optimization on the traning samples using `paramaterOptimizerClassification.py` and `paramaterOptimizerRegression.py` scripts.
+- --useHyperParameters, If True, models will apply hyper-parameter optimization before the training process on traning data using `paramaterOptimizerClassification.py` and `paramaterOptimizerRegression.py` scripts.
+This options not apply "hyper-parameter optimization".